 1. Padstow Harbour

 In the early morning hours, the harbour is incredibly sleepy and peaceful.
-We loved starting the day there with a coffee and pastry in hand.
+We loved starting the day heree with a coffee and pastry in hand.

-You’ll also want to explore the whimsical little lanes that spur off from the harbour, where you’ll find pastel-coloured houses and quirky little shops.
+You’ll also want to explore the whimsical little lanes around the harbour, where you’ll find pastel-coloured houses and quirky local shops.

 2. Shopping

-I also loved that most are locally-owned stores.
-While you will find some well-known brands in the mix, such as Regatta and Fat Face, a large portion is independent.
+I loved that most are locally-owned stores.
+While you will find some well-known brands, such as Regatta and Fat Face, a large portion are independents.

 3. Prideaux Place